morrislaptop/enso/README.md

 Enso is typescript framework built with a thin compatibility layer that provides developers a rich framework for building server side applications.

-Enso seeks to create a balanced community that is informed by classical and modern Software Architecture and Programming principles.
+Enso seeks to create a balanced community that is informed by both classical and modern Software Architecture and programming principles.

 ## Getting Started

 - Coming soon

-## Contribution
+## Community

+Our aim is to have the majority of resources that may be developed - owned, operated and vetted by the community.

 Reach out and help shape the development with us on [![Gitter](https://badges.gitter.im/enso-ts/community.svg)](https://gitter.im/enso-ts/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)